 However, if you aren’t interested in using this in tandem with a PlayStation console it may be in your best interest to just get the CSL DD and purchase the boost kit separately.
 This is still about $100 cheaper than the GT DD Pro wheel base on its own with the same torque rating, making this the ideal option for most people.

-- Cheapest direct drive unit available on the market
+- One of the cheapest direct drive units available on the market

 - Various iterations to choose from